django-cms/django-cms/docs/how_to/install.rst

 Static files handling with sekizai
 ----------------------------------

-The django CMS handles media files (css stylesheets and javascript files) required by CMS plugins using `django-sekizai`_.
+The django CMS handles media files (CSS stylesheets and JavaScript files) required by CMS plugins using `django-sekizai`_.
 This requires you to define at least two sekizai namespaces in your templates: ``js`` and ``css``.
 You can do so using the ``render_block`` template tag from the ``sekizai_tags`` template